Falupi22/trekanic/README.md

 1. **Log In:** Enter your exclusive client credentials to log in.
 2. **Main page:** Any appointment has a hamburger-like button on the upper right.
 Hover on it and a bin button will appear.
 Click it!
 3. **Cancel:** Select the appointment you wish to cancel and confirm the cancellation.

+## User Guide (Admin)

+1. **Log In:** Enter your exclusive client credentials to log in (admin credentials).
+2. **Main page:** Use the scheduler to explore appointments.
+Click on one to edit or delete it.
+3. **Edit/Delete:** Set your values, the click edit, or delete the appointment permanently.
+4. **Auto Email:** An email will be sent to the email address of the customer regarding the change or cancellation of the appointment.

 ## License